My energy, every single ounce of it, comes from gratitude.

 I will never take it for granted.

 I’m just so thankful.
-Do you know how grateful I am that you’re even sitting here reading this piece right now?!
+Do you know how grateful I am that you’re even sitting here reading this post right now?!
 That you even care about anything that I have to say?
 It’s an incredibly ridiculous feeling.
-I was thankful when I had nine followers, let alone a million.
+I was thankful when I had nine followers, let alone 27 thousand people tuning in to watch me talk for 8 hours straight about my upcoming book.
+The fact that a person wants to buy one copy of my book is amazing and something I am incredibly humbled by.

 I’m just very, very, very grateful.
 I will never take it for granted.
 I understand the perspective of it all.
 And I hate how many people think “glass half-empty” when their glass is really four-fifths full.